 Wake Up!
 Come to terms with the genuine dangers of sugar and artificial sweeteners.
 Read Sugar Blues.
 You may get angry and disgusted enough to drop the sugar habit, like I did.

 Banish Sugar Cravings.
 Did you know that cigarettes are loaded with sugar?
 Why do you think tobacco companies put it there?
 Sugar is an addictive substance.
 Try Meridian Tapping therapy to resolve the cravings.
 It works!

 Start Eating REAL Food.
 World renowned Fitness guru Jack LaLanne was known for saying, “If man made it, don’t eat it.”

 Need motivation?
 Watch the Fed Up movie on Netflix.
 Here’s the trailer:

 Listening to sad music because you’re sad will make you feel worse, not better.

 - How Would you LIKE to Feel?
-Use a music service like Pandora to create playlists that reflect the positive emotions you’d LIKE to manifest.
+Use a music service like Pandora or Spotify to create playlists that reflect the positive emotions you’d LIKE to manifest.
 Through the process of entrainment, your emotions will shift to the mood of the new music.

 - Get Up and Move Around!
 Make a massive shift in your physical state.
 This is a very effective strategy to use whenever you feel anxious or depressed.
 It’s actually impossible to be depressed when you’re dancing around like a maniac.
 Don’t worry, no one’s watching.